 Roadtrippers often assume their route will include a defacto tour of rural Cape Breton Island and Newfoundland.
 But I'll be honest with you (and please don't hate me for saying this!) there are long stretches in both provinces where there's not a whole lot to see.
 North Sydney, Port Aux Basques, and Argentia are not the most picturesque or engaging representatives of their respective provinces.
 Use your free time to explore beyond the ferry routes.

 What's the ferry crossing to Newfoundland really like?

 But I know friendliness isn't the first thing on your mind.
 It's seasickness!
 (Okay, that's probably not true at all.
 But I get seasick all the time and I know this would be my top question!)
 As someone who is plagued with horrific motion sickness, I was thrilled that I never got seriously sea sick on the massive Marine Atlantic ferries - but at times it was close!
 And I never once experienced truly stormy waters so I can't weigh in on what that was like.
 Fortunately the large size of these vessels makes them more stable in the open waters than many other boats.
 (Regardless of my experiences, be prepared.
 I always travel with ginger capsules like these -it's not a perfect solution but I feel better even just knowing I have them with me).

-On board, there are a few restaurants (none of which are particularly exciting), as well as pubs and some seasonal entertainment.
+On board, there are a few restaurants, pubs, and cafes as well as some seasonal entertainment.
 There are gift shops, arcade areas, and plenty of seats to watch movies.
 You'll also find a gift shop, board games you can borrow, and a children's play area.
 That being said, the charms of the ferry wear off pretty quickly.
 These are LONG trips - bring a good book!

 Taking the ferry to Argentia versus taking the ferry Port Aux Basques